abowhill/PyGamer_GPS/README.md

 Software that turns PyGamer into a GPS gadget

-Fits into some cell phone holderrs for cars
+Fits into some cell phone holders for cars

 Auto-adjusted screen brightness to ambient light level.